Chandresh39/Micro-Projects/README.md

 - **Features:**
   - CRUD operations
   - File handling for data persistence
-- **Challenge:** Boring af, but learned the importance of Object-Oriented Programming 😵
+- **Challenge:** Boring, but learned the importance of Object-Oriented Programming 😵

 ---